mikeizbicki/cmc-csci040/topic_14_lastday/README.md

 **About:**

-This is an optional lab worth +5pts EC.
+This is an optional lab worth +4pts EC.
 It's hard, but fun :)

 **Due:**

-Friday 16 Dec (same day as the project)
+Whenever you demo the project.

 **Background:**